 They should receive the Feline Leukemia vaccine as well as the FVRCP vaccine, which guards against three highly contagious and potentially fatal feline diseases: Feline Viral Rhinotracheitis (FHV-1), Feline Calicivirus (FCV), and Feline Panleukopenia (FPL).
 Your kitten will receive these vaccines over approximately 16 weeks, greatly contributing to their long-term health.
 The timing of the vaccinations may vary based on your location and your kitten's overall health.

-Our vets suggest spaying or neutering your kitten between five and six months old to prevent various diseases, undesirable behaviors, and unwanted litters.
+Many vets suggest spaying or neutering your kitten between five and six months old to prevent various diseases, undesirable behaviors, and unwanted litters.

 How often should middle-aged cats see a vet?